shubhamb04/Incode-Project_2/README.md

 ## Challenges
 - One challenging task for me was to toggle menu without javaScript.
-- I never did it before, so i learned it and implmented.
+- I never did it before only with CSS, so i learned it and implmented.